dgoodlad/esp8266-mitsubishi-aircon/README.md

 # ESP8266 / Mitsubishi AC interface

-Software to control and monitor Mitsubishi air conditioning units over MQTT using an ESP8266-based wifi module.
+Software to control and monitor some Mitsubishi air conditioning units over MQTT using an ESP8266-based wifi module.

 Designed with the Adafruit HUZZAH breakout board in mind, this repo also